 - Cumulative Layout Shift (CLS)

-CLS or Cumulative Layout Shift definition to be precise is a website loading metric which measures visual stability, but also it can be easily described by saying it deals with how your site loads and if or not the contents of your site moves around after loading of any new contents.
+CLS or Cumulative Layout Shift definition to be precise is a website loading metric that measures visual stability, but also it can be easily described by saying it deals with how your site loads and if or not the contents of your site move around after loading of any new contents.

 How To Fix Cumulative Layout Shift (CLS) In Elementor?

 - Try to avoid animation.

 - Specify dimensions for Images, videos, ads & iframes.